U-M CEW+

 • Commit to spending four weeks dedicated to their residency during the U-M winter semester, understanding that meetings and interactions can take place virtually but will happen during EST business hours.

-• During residency, engage virtually or in-person with U-M constituents including researchers, courses, community members, and/or students.
+• During residency, engage virtually or in person with U-M constituents including researchers, courses, community members, and/or students.

 • Present at the annual CEW+ Advocacy Symposium the fall directly after their TFVSA residency.
 Presentations should: make accessible to a wide audience the importance of the work completed during their TFVSA residency; showcase their project; provide action steps and tools for how audience members (faculty, staff, students, and the broader community members) can implement change in their scope of influence.
+If the selected activist is international we will request a video in lieu of in-person attendance.

 Application & Selection Process

-• The application review and selection process takes place between April 1, 2023, and May 15, 2023
+• The application review and selection process will take place between April 8, 2024 and May 31, 2024

-• Notification of the selected visiting social activist by May 31, 2023
+• Notification of the selected visiting social activist by June 2024

-• The 2024 TFVSA will be publicly announced and introduced at the CEW+ Advocacy Symposium in October 2023
+• The 2025 TFVSA will be publicly announced and introduced at the CEW+ Advocacy Symposium in October 2024

-• The four-week residency (virtual and/or in-person) should take place between February 1 and April 5, 2024
+• The four-week residency (virtual and/or in-person) should take place between February 1 and April 7, 2025

-If you have questions please contact Advocacy Program Manager Liz DeBetta, Ph.D. at ldebetta@umich.edu.
+If you have questions, please contact Advocacy Program Manager Liz DeBetta, Ph.D. at [email protected].

 STORIES